-Spend a glorious day in the Provençal countryside; see magnificent Carcassonne with its towers, turrets, half-timbered houses and superb nave of the 11th century Basilica de Saint-Nazaire, beautiful hilltop Les Baux or Arles, where Van Gogh found so much inspiration.
+Spend a glorious day in the Provençal countryside; see magnificent Carcassonne with its towers, turrets, half-timbered houses, and superb nave of the 11th-century Basilica de Saint-Nazaire.
+The beautiful hilltop of Les Baux or Arles is where Van Gogh found so much inspiration.
 Approximately 1 hour from the pier is the medieval town of Aiges Mortes.
-Once a departure harbor for the Crusades of St. Louis, today it’s a charming enclave for tourists, boasting a variety of shops and restaurants.
+This harbor was once a departure harbor for the Crusades of St. Louis but today it’s a charming enclave for tourists, boasting a variety of shops and restaurants.

 DAY 5: PROVENCE (MARSEILLE) FRANCE

 Located in southeastern France, today’s Marseille is a far cry from the sleepy villages it once inspired in Cézanne’s paintings.
 With more than a million people, the city remains the cosmopolitan and exuberant capital of southern Europe, with its picturesque Old Quarter, lively sidewalk cafes and shops.
 The Romanesque-Byzantine Notre Dame de la Garde Basilica, overlooking the steep cliffs and offering a bird’s eye view of the city’s colorful “quartiers” stretching down toward the sea.
 Savor a selection of Provence wines paired with locally produced cheeses in Aix-en-Provence, which you can explore with a guide or on your own.